techytish/aws-real-world-projects/README.md

 This is open-source and you may use my code for your implementation.

-- Read Part 1/2 article here ➡️

-- Read Part 2/2 article here ➡️
+- Read the article here ➡️ https://medium.com/@techytish/creating-an-alert-notification-in-microsoft-teams-for-aws-cloudwatch-alarms-d21ffd28e90e

 🔥 If you are using any documentation please credit my repo/article as source.